julelang/manual/src/memory/mutability.md

 ### Sharing Internal Data

 One of the most important areas of use of interior mutability is sharing internal data between instances.
 Copies can copy mutable data that is within the scope of interior mutability.
-This means that a mutable data sharing is possible for each copy.
+This means that mutable data sharing is possible for each copy.

 For example:
 ```jule